Firm Secures $1.7 Million Judgment in Case Involving Stolen Valor

 Posted on December 5, 2016

-Reep, Bell, Laird & Jasper, P.C. was a lane sponsor for the 2016 Bowl for Kids’ Sake, the year’s major fundraiser for Big Brothers Big Sisters of Missoula.
+Reep, Bell & Jasper, PC was a lane sponsor for the 2016 Bowl for Kids’ Sake, the year’s major fundraiser for Big Brothers Big Sisters of Missoula.
 The nonprofit group pairs community members with children who are facing adversity.
 The strong and enduring bonds formed between “Bigs” and “Littles” change both the adults and the children for the better, forever.

 The November 13 event at Westside Lanes featured five-person teams of both community members and Bigs and Littles.
 Fun, bowling and plenty of pizza were all part of the day.
 Every dollar raised will stay in Missoula, and will help support new matches, the recruitment and screening of new Bigs, current matches and future activities for Bigs and Littles.

-Reep, Bell, Laird & Jasper, P.C. is proud to support this essential community organization and its ongoing work for our children and their future.
+Reep, Bell & Jasper, PC is proud to support this essential community organization and its ongoing work for our children and their future.